BrunoGupa/MovingFirefighterProblem/Readme.md

 # The Moving Firefighter Problem
 The Moving Firefighter Problem (MFP) is a generalization of the original Firefighter Problem presented by Hartnell.
 It incorporates a function τ that defines the time a firefighter takes to move from one vertex to another.
-The article that presents this problem will soon be available online.
+The article that presents this problem is available here: https://www.mdpi.com/2038212

 This repository contains the mixed-integer quadratically constrained program (MIQCP) for the optimization version of the MFP for a single firefighter (1-MFP).